Patient and family guide to Essential Care Partners at The Ottawa Hospital

 Are ECPs permitted in all cases?

 As much as possible, every patient who wants an ECP should have access to one.
-However, there are certain instances and areas where ECPs may not be permitted for safety reasons.
+However, there are certain instances where ECPs may not be permitted for safety reasons.

 What are the steps to becoming an ECP?